 Other questions?
 Get in touch

-If you are considering working as a dentist in the Netherlands and you have any further questions, you can always contact the KNMT Members Service, available from 8:30 AM to 5 PM (T: +31 (0) 30 607 6380).
+If you are considering working as a dentist in the Netherlands, and you have any further questions, read about the requirements for non-Dutch dentists to work in Holland, or get in touch with KNMT Ledenservice (Members Service), available from 8:30 AM to 5 PM (tel: +31 (0) 30 607 6380).
 You can also submit your questions by email.